duckdb/duckdb-web/_posts/2023-02-13-announcing-duckdb-070.md

 | 4  | [Broadcast, News]                |
 | 5  | [Raising, Arizona]               |

 **Partitioned Parquet/CSV Export.** DuckDB has been able to ingest [hive-partitioned Parquet and CSV files](https://duckdb.org/docs/extensions/httpfs#hive-partitioning) for a while.
 After this release [DuckDB will also be able to *write* hive-partitioned data](https://github.com/duckdb/duckdb/pull/5964) using the `PARTITION_BY` clause.
-For example:
+These files can be exported locally or remotely to S3 compatible storage.
+Here is a local example:

 ```sql
 COPY orders TO 'orders' (FORMAT PARQUET, PARTITION_BY (year, month));